Humanity’s Existential Crises

 One place we can start is to look back in time to see how our ancestors approached their daily life, how they organized their communities for sustainability, how they made life work wherever they were.

 For Hawaiians this can be seen in the history of the Polynesian Voyagers who left islands in the Pacific and sailed into the unknown.
 What they knew was that wherever they landed they had to survive only with what was present in that environment.
 That is a mindset that says, “We will live in harmony with our surroundings.
 We will live self-sufficiently and sustainably with what we have … and nothing more.”

 Hōkūle‘a, c.
 1976.
 Kamehameha School Archives

-Maybe that mindset should be that starting point?
+Maybe adopting that mindset should be our starting point?
 How can we live with what we have on Hawai‘i Island, today?
 What will it take for us to become sustainably self-sufficient, again?